Studying Dentistry in Germany

 Interested applicants can visit the Rosa Luxemburg Stiftung website for detailed information: https://www.rosalux.de/.

-The top dental universities in Germany include:
+The top and Best dental University in Germany include:

 - Ludwig Maximilian University of Munich (LMU)